bigchaindb/site/_src/_guides/tutorial-token-launch.md

 const amountToSend = 200

 function transferTokens() {
-    // User who will receive of part of the tokens const newUser = new BigchainDB.Ed25519Keypair()
+    // User who will receive the 200 tokens const newUser = new BigchainDB.Ed25519Keypair()

-    // Get outputs of the transactions belonging the token creator.
+    // Search outputs of the transactions belonging the token creator
-    // false argument to retrieve not spent outputs conn.listOutputs(tokenCreator.publicKey, 'false')
+    // False argument to retrieve unspent outputs conn.listOutputs(tokenCreator.publicKey, 'false')
         .then((txs) => {
-            // Just one transaction with outputs not being spent by tokenCreator.
+            // Just one transaction available with outputs not being spent by tokenCreator
-            // So txs[0]
+            // Therefore, txs[0]
             return conn.getTransaction(txs[0].transaction_id)
         })
         .then((tx) => {